What Is Climate Of India ?

 - Under such conditions hot dust laden strong winds blow over most part of North India, known as ‘Loo’.

 - The strong dust storms resulting from the convective phenomena ( due to intense heating) are locally called ‘Aandhi’ in UP’, ‘Norwester’ in eastern India & ‘Kalbaishakhi’ in west Bengal.
-These storms bring some amount ;cherry blossoms’ in Karnataka ( suitable for coffee plantation).
+These storms bring some amount ;cherry blossoms’ in Karnataka ( suitable for coffee plantations).
 Elsewhere in south India this rainfall is called ‘Mango-Showers’.

 - The southern parts of India do not experience any hot weather season as such.